 Public art can play a central role in forging a distinctive sense of place, particularly in newly developed and high-density residential areas.
 Public art should be equitably distributed across the City of Ryde.

-Strategic partnerships increase opportunities to access creative spaces and places.

 There are opportunities to develop collaboration and partnerships to increase access to and develop new spaces and places for creative production, participation and experience.